Jules Bianchi: Tributes and legacy

 Widespread tributes followed from fellow past and present drivers, Bernie Ecclestone, French president François Hollande, and other sports personalities.
 The Manor Marussia team also published a statement on their Facebook page describing Bianchi as, among other things, "a magnificent human being" and a "shining talent".

 The Grand Prix Drivers' Association announced that it felt a responsibility "to never relent in improving safety".
 FIA president Jean Todt also announced that race number 17 would be retired from the list of those available for Formula One drivers, as a mark of respect.
-In paying his respects, Ferrari chairman Luca Cordero di Montezemolo also stated that, owing to his GP2 experience, strong performances with Marussia and test sessions with Ferrari, Bianchi was the designated replacement for Kimi Räikkönen at Scuderia Ferrari.
+In paying his respects, Ferrari chairman Luca di Montezemolo also stated that, owing to his GP2 experience, strong performances with Marussia and test sessions with Ferrari, Bianchi was the designated replacement for Kimi Räikkönen at Scuderia Ferrari.

 Max Chilton dedicated his maiden Indy Lights pole position and race win to Bianchi, which he achieved on the same weekend as Bianchi's death.
 A minute's silence was observed before the start of the 2015 Hungarian Grand Prix in Bianchi's honour, in the presence of his family.
 Commemorative stickers on helmets and cars were other tributes at that race.
 Sebastian Vettel dedicated his win at the Grand Prix to Bianchi and his family, acknowledging that the Frenchman would have been a part of the team in the future.
 Daniil Kvyat also dedicated his maiden podium finish to Bianchi, along with the third-placed Daniel Ricciardo.

 Rue du Sapin, the street address of the Allianz Riviera stadium, home of association football club OGC Nice, was renamed Rue Jules Bianchi in Bianchi's honour in 2016.

 Bianchi's godson, Charles Leclerc, wore a tribute helmet to Bianchi at the 2019 Monaco Grand Prix, with Bianchi's helmet design on one side and his father, Herve Leclerc's, on the other side.
-He used a full tribute design to Bianchi at the 2024 Japanese Grand Prix, in memory of the 10 year anniversary of his accident.
+He used a full tribute design to Bianchi at the 2024 Japanese Grand Prix, in memory of the ten year anniversary of his accident.